Keyed bugle: Pitch

 The instrument has a tessitura range of around two octaves, not including the fundamental tones.
 The notes of the harmonic series with no keys down are:

 To the original instrument specified in the patent, Halliday added a sixth key, which became the first and was in the normal position open; this key when closed gave B♭, with the same series of harmonics as the open tube.
 The series, however, becomes shorter with each successive key:

-The bore of the instrument is just wide enough in proportion to its length to make possible the playing of the fundamental tones in the first two series, but these notes are never used, and the harmonics above the sixth are also avoided, being of doubtful intonation.
-In the ophicleide, the bass variety of the key bugle, the bore is sufficiently wide to produce fundamentals of a satisfactory quality.
+The bore of the instrument is just wide enough in proportion to its length to make possible the playing of the fundamental tones in the first two series, but these notes were never used, and the harmonics above the sixth were also avoided due to poor intonation.

-The keyed bugle was chiefly used in B♭, a crook for B♭ being frequently added to the bugle in C.
+The keyed bugle was chiefly used in B♭, usually by adding a small B♭ crook to the leadpipe of the bugle in C.